rapid7/metasploit-framework/documentation/modules/post/windows/gather/ntds_grabber.md

   1. Start msfconsole
   2. Obtain a meterpreter session with a meterpreter via whatever method.
-  3. Ensure the metepreter has SYSTEM priviliges.
+  3. Ensure the metepreter has SYSTEM privileges.
   4. Ensure powershell is installed.
   3. Do: 'use post/windows/gather/ntds_grabber '
   4. Do: 'set session #'